khnfarha1987/receipe-movies-project/README.md

-# Foodie Movies Bucket List
+# Watch Your Food - Foodie Movies Bucket List
 A website for generating ideas for movies and food based off of an ingredient.

 ## Project Description